mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ### Array Result-sets

 When the query executes a `SELECT` statement, the method returns the result-set as an array.
 Each value in the array is a returned row as a JSON object.
-Additionally, the method returns a special `meta` array that contains the [column metadata](#column-metadata) information.
+Additionally, the method returns a special non-enumerable property `meta` containing metadata array that contains the [column metadata](#column-metadata) information.

 The rows default to JSON objects, but two other formats are also possible with the `nestTables` and `rowsAsArray` options.